dustymabe/dustymabe.com/content/post/2017-08-03/fedmag-blog-post.md

   root        atomicos -wi-ao----  2.93g
 ```

-We can see that we have `22.60g` free and that our `atomicos/root`
+The volume group on the system in question has `22.60g` free and the `atomicos/root`
 logical volume is `2.93g` in size.
-We'll go ahead and increase the
+Increase the
-size of the root volume group by 3 GiB.
+size of the root volume group by 3 GiB:

 ```nohighlight
 [vagrant@host ~]$ sudo lvresize --size=+3g --resizefs atomicos/root